dotnet/performance/docs/benchmarking-workflow-dotnet-runtime.md

 ### dotnet runtime Prerequisites

-In order to run the benchmarks against local dotnet runtime build you need to build the dotnet/runtime repository in **Release**:
+In order to run the benchmarks against local [dotnet/runtime](https://github.com/dotnet/runtime) build you need to build the dotnet/runtime repository in **Release**:

 ```cmd
 C:\Projects\runtime> build -c Release
 ```

 **The most important build artifact for us is CoreRun**.
 CoreRun is a simple host that does NOT take any dependency on NuGet.
 BenchmarkDotNet generates some boilerplate code, builds it using dotnet cli and tells CoreRun.exe to run the benchmarks from the auto-generated library.
 CoreRun runs the benchmarks using the libraries that are placed in its folder.
-When a benchmarked code has a dependency to `System.ABC.dll` version 4.5 and CoreRun has `System.ABC.dll` version 4.5.1 in its folder, then CoreRun is going to load and use `System.ABC.dll` version 4.5.1. **This means that with a single clone of this dotnet/performance repository you can run benchmarks against private builds of dotnet runtime from many different locations.**
+When a benchmarked code has a dependency to `System.ABC.dll` version 4.5 and CoreRun has `System.ABC.dll` version 4.5.1 in its folder, then CoreRun is going to load and use `System.ABC.dll` version 4.5.1. **This means that with a single clone of this dotnet/performance repository you can run benchmarks against private builds of [dotnet/runtime](https://github.com/dotnet/runtime) from many different locations.**

-Every time you want to run the benchmarks against local build of dotnet runtime you need to provide the path to CoreRun:
+Every time you want to run the benchmarks against local build of [dotnet/runtime](https://github.com/dotnet/runtime) you need to provide the path to CoreRun:

 ```cmd
 dotnet run -c Release -f netcoreapp5.0 --filter $someFilter \